Living in Rochester

 White Coat Neighborhood

-The White Coat Neighborhood, so named because of its high concentration of physician and medical student residents, is a 20 square-block area south of Strong and west of Mount Hope Ave.
-(Note that some students also live directly on the other side of Mount Hope, where the housing is very similar to the WCN proper.)
-Within the White Coat is the SoLa neighborhood which is located South of Lattimore Road and features some of the most appealing student housing.
-Most of the housing in the White Coat Neighborhood consists of single-family homes that can be easily shared by 3-4 people.
+The White Coat Neighborhood, so named for its high concentration of physician and medical student residents, is a 20-square-block area south of Strong Memorial Hospital and west of Mount Hope Avenue.
+Some students live just across Mount Hope Avenue, where housing is similar.
+Within this area is the SoLa neighborhood, south of Lattimore Road, which offers appealing student housing options.
+Most homes are single-family houses easily shared by three to four residents, providing affordable and convenient living close to campus.